PavlosMelissinos/codenames-clj/README.md

 # Clodenames 2

-Codenames, in Clojure and with mostly side-effect-free code.
+Codenames, in Clojure and mostly free of side-effects.

 It's a desktop app, when you run it two board windows appear, one for the spymasters and another for the spies.